jupytercon/2020-OpenSourceCommunities/CODE_OF_CONDUCT.md

 If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the project developers and maintainers:
-Malvika Sharan (email: malvikasharan@gmail.com) and Gabriela de Quieroz (email: contactkroz@gmail.com).
+Malvika Sharan (email: malvikasharan@gmail.com) and Gabriela de Queiroz (email: contactkroz@gmail.com).

 To report an issue involving one of the members, please email other members individually.